Skip to content

 2. Check your WordPress admin permissions

-3. Ensure Flowguard is properly activated
+3. Make sure Flowguard is properly activated

 4. Check browser console for errors

-If statistics appear outdated:
+If statistics look outdated:

 1. Refresh the page